filecoin-project/specs/src/systems/filecoin_blockchain/chainsync/_index.md

 Blockchain synchronization ("sync") is a key part of a blockchain system.
-It handles retrieval and propagation of blocks and transactions (messages), and thus in charge of distributed state replication.
+It handles retrieval and propagation of blocks and transactions (messages), and thus is in charge of distributed state replication.
 **This process is security critical -- problems here can be catastrophic to the operation of a blockchain.**